KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 it potentially may perform a different operation on each activation.
 Philosophically, tasks view *returning* as a kind of system call operation, while invoking the task word implies *resuming* from where the task left off when it last returned.
+Put another way, a return instruction relinguishes the task's claim on the CPU, while a program which invokes it again "schedules" it.
 For those familiar with Jackson Structured Programming, you may recognize this as "program inversion."

 A task's *variables* defines its entire state.
 Put another way, a task regularly updates its variables for later resumption prior to returning.
 Unlike more traditional threading,
 CPU state plays no role in defining the task's current state.